wp-plugins/portfolio-slideshow/readme.txt

-Q: Why doesn't my slideshow autoplay or show the slide numbers on the homepage?
+Q: Why doesn't my slideshow autoplay, show the slide numbers or thumbnails on the homepage?

-A: This is strictly a limitation of my coding ability.
-I am able to add those features in when there is only one slideshow per page.
-If there's more than one slideshow per page, autoplay and slide numbers conflict with each other.
-This is a known problem that I will continue to work on.
-If you are familiar with jQuery and have any ideas, please drop a line in the forums.
+A: These features conflict when there is more than one slideshow on a page, so they are disabled except when they are displayed on single posts or pages only.

 Q: Why isn't my slideshow loading?

 A: Do you see all of the images that are attached to the post, but they're not displayed in a slideshow format?
+Or maybe it looks right, but clicking does not advance the slideshow?
 This is often caused by a jQuery conflict.
 View the HTML source of the page which is supposed to show the slideshow.
 Do you see more than one copy of jQuery being loaded?
 This plugin loads the included WordPress version of jQuery, in "No Conflict" mode, which seems to be the right way to do it.

 Try disabling other plugins that load jQuery and see if that fixes the problem.
 You may need to get in touch with the author of that plugin to make sure they are loading jQuery correctly.